-Another challenge with bats is that if we have any reason at all to be uncertain about whether or not there has been contact with the bat, then we want to test it or we should be treated for rabies.
+Another challenge with bats is that we may not know if there has been contact with the bat.
 This is different from the decision-making flow chart with other animals.
 We know if a fox jumped on us.
 We know if a raccoon shook saliva in our face.

-Bats' teeth are so tiny that the puncture marks of a bite may not show and a bite may not hurt.
-This is why each year in mid-summer, boards of health receive from the State Department of Public Health the following guidance.
+Bats' teeth are so tiny that the puncture marks of a bite may not show, and a bite may not hurt.
+Thus, each year in mid-to-late summer, boards of health receive from the State Department of Public Health the following guidance.

 We are uncertain of exposure if:

-• A sleeping person awakens to discover a bat in the room.

-• An adult discovers a bat in the room of a previously unattended child, mentally disabled person or an intoxicated person.
+- A sleeping person awakens to discover a bat in the room. - An adult discovers a bat in the room of a previously unattended child, mentally disabled person or an intoxicated person.